-Stakeholder Interest of concerns Channels of communication Customers Full compliance with regulationsProduct and service qualityEthical marketing Customer satisfaction surveyGuest services counter in hotelService hotline Employees Compensation and benefits Occupational health and safety Career development opportunities Corporate culture and engagement Training Media platform "Welcoming Ambassador" Employee activities Suppliers Long-term partnershipEthical business practicesSupplier assessment criteria In-person meetingSupplier audit Government Regulatory requirementsEnvironmental and safety compliance Regulatory policies trainingIn-person meeting Community and General public Community engagement initiatives Volunteering and donation
+Stakeholder Interest of concerns Channels of communication Customers Full compliance with regulationsProduct and service qualityEthical marketing Customer satisfaction surveyGuest services counter in hotelService hotline Employees Compensation and benefits Occupational health and safety Career development opportunities Corporate culture and engagement TrainingMedia platform"Welcoming Ambassador"Employee activities Suppliers Long-term partnershipEthical business practicesSupplier assessment criteria In-person meetingSupplier audit Government Regulatory requirementsEnvironmental and safety compliance Regulatory policies trainingIn-person meeting Community and General public Community engagement initiatives Volunteering and donation

-Based on stakeholders feedback, we have prioritised the identified material topics based on their likely impact on the environment and local communities, the Group's business operations and the likelihood of their occurrence, as well as the level of stakeholder concern.
-As validated by the Board, the Group's material topics remain the same as in the previous year: Emissions and Waste, Energy Efficiency, Anti-corruption, Product Quality and Safety, and Employee Engagement.
+After gathering feedback from various stakeholders through different channels, we conducted internal discussions to determine the relative importance of different sustainability indicators.
+The identified material topics were prioritised based on their potential impact on the environment and local communities, their relevance to the Group's business operations, the level of stakeholder concern, and the likelihood of occurrence.
+The Board grants final approval for these decisions.
+To ensure the continuity of our sustainability strategy, the Group's management has identified five key material topics: Emissions and Waste, Energy Efficiency, Anticorruption, Product Quality and Safety, and Employee Engagement.

-CLIMATE CHANGE
+RESPONDING TO CLIMATE CHANGE